mdn/content/files/en-us/web/accessibility/aria/roles/menu_role/index.md

 When a user activates a choice in a menu, the menu usually closes.
 If the menu choice action opens a submenu, the menu remains open as the submenu is opened.

 When a menu opens, keyboard focus is placed on the first menu item.
-To be keyboard accessible, you need to [manage focus](https://usability.yale.edu/web-accessibility/articles/focus-keyboard-operability) for all descendants: all menu items within the `menu` are focusable; the menu button which opens the menu and the menu items, rather than the menu itself, are the focusable elements.
+To be keyboard accessible, you need to [manage focus](https://usability.yale.edu/web-accessibility/articles/focus-keyboard-operability) for all descendants: all menu items within the `menu` are focusable.
+The menu button which opens the menu and the menu items, rather than the menu itself, are the focusable elements.

 Menu items include [`menuitem`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitem_role), [`menuitemcheckbox`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitemcheckbox_role), and [`menuitemradio`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitemradio_role).
 [Disabled](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-disabled) menu items are focusable but cannot be activated.

 Menu items can be grouped in elements with the [`group`](/en-US/docs/Web/Accessibility/ARIA/Roles/group_role) role, and separated by elements with role [`separator`](/en-US/docs/Web/Accessibility/ARIA/Roles/separator_role).
 Neither `group` nor `separator` receive focus or are interactive.

 If a `menu` is opened as a result of a context action, <kbd>Escape</kbd> or <kbd>Enter</kbd> may return focus to the invoking context.
+If focus was on the menu button, <kbd>Enter</kbd> opens the menu, giving focus to the first menu item.
+If focus is on the menu itself, <kbd>Escape</kbd> closes the menu and returns focus to the menubutton or parent menubar item (or the context action that opened the menu).

 Elements with the role `menu` have an implicit [`aria-orientation`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-orientation) value of `vertical`.
 Include `aria-orientation="horizontal"`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-orientation).